Charlie Ogilvie

 Join us as we take you through the support available, from career guidance to on-campus counselling, academic support and more.

 Student unions play a crucial role in enhancing the student experience at universities in the UK.
-Within these unions, you'll often find sabbatical officers who serve as elected representatives, including positions like an international student representative.
+Within these unions, you'll often find sabbatical officers who serve as elected representatives, sometimes including positions like an international student representative.
 These officers advocate for student interests, represent their concerns to the university administration, and actively work to improve various aspects of student life.
 They are your voice within the university, addressing issues and striving to create a positive and inclusive campus environment.

 In addition to sabbatical officers, student unions typically operate advice centres that offer specialised support for all sorts of problems students may encounter during their academic journey.
 These designated teams are well-equipped to assist with housing, financial matters, academic appeals, visa inquiries, and more.
 If the advice centre doesn't have the specific expertise to address your issue, they will guide you to the appropriate department or service within the university.
 In essence, the student union, its officers and the advice centre serve as valuable starting points for students seeking help and support, ensuring that you receive the assistance you need to thrive during your university experience.
 Additionally, if you want to find out about clubs or societies - or set up your own - these are the people to speak to.